 Skip to main content

-THC Percentage Further Explained
+THC Percentage Guide

 THC is expressed as a percentage based on weight.
 THC levels in cannabis flowers can range from high (over 20%) to medium (10–20%).
-Cannabis concentrates, on the other hand, contain a lot more THC, usually between 65% and 95%, because of the amount of extracted cannabinoids in them.
+Cannabis concentrates, on the other hand, contain a lot more THC, usually between 65% and 90%, because of the amount of extracted cannabinoids in them.

-The push for more THC has seemingly slowed a bit with some strains hovering around 35 percent.
 Understanding elevated THC levels and your enjoyment of marijuana go hand in hand.
 Looking at a THC percentage chart can allow you to truly understand THC and how it impacts you personally.

 High THC strains available on the market today: